This list is representative of the nature and number of electives offered each year.

 Professor Paul B. Gardent

 Health care is a major area of interest for business leaders today and in the future.
 Health care represents the largest sector of the U.S. economy with health care spending now at 16% of the gross domestic product and projected to be at 20% by 2015.
 Health care organizations, and corporations serving those organizations, are a major business sector offering significant career opportunities in management.
 Biotech research and development is one of the most dynamic areas of entrepreneurial and small business activity.
 Health care represents a major focus for investment banking and consulting.
 Health care benefits and financing are major issues of concern for all U.S. businesses.
 This course is designed to provide business leaders with a fundamental understanding of the health care industry and critical issues in health care today.
 It will provide an industry-wide view from the differing perspectives within the health care value chain, including providers, suppliers, payers and consumers.
 The course will examine the unique market dynamics among these players.
+It will introduce students to the structure, organization and financing of health care in relationship to business and the economy.
+This course is appropriate for students who are contemplating careers in companies serving the health care industry such as consulting, private equity or banking, or who have an interest in careers in health care (pharma, medical devices, biotech, or health delivery).

 VALUE-BASED HEALTH CARE STRATEGY (VBHCS)